 When selecting or replacing your patio door, you have two primary options to choose from: a sliding patio door, and a French patio door.
-Both of these options come in a wide range of styles and configurations, but this is going to be your first and most important decisions in the project.
+Both of these options come in a wide range of styles and configurations, but this is going to be your first and most important decision in the project.

 Here’s our guide to identifying the perfect option for the needs of your home and patio.